fredlcore/Robotan/Assembly Instructions.md

 7. If you need to flash the firmware via USB, you have to unplug the board and the Wemos first.
 This usually only applies to the first flashing process, because afterwards you can use the web-based flashing feature which is not affected by this.

 8. If you want to add the u-blox GPS  module, you can solder the pins one to one like this:
 VCC <-> 3V3
 GND <-> G
 TX <-> D7
 Do not connect the RX line of the module as it is not used and might interfere with the Wemos D1 Mini board.
 If you connect the piezo buzzer to D2 (+) and GND (-), an SOS beep will turn on once the robot has left the permissible GPS coordinates.

-9. If you want to add the  <A HREF="https://amzn.to/2MoVvjT">ADXL335</A> acceleration sensor in older robots for detecting whether the robot is stuck, connect the VCC and GND pins to 3V3 and GND on the Wemos D1 Mini respectively.
-Connect one of the X/Y/Z axis pins to the A0 pin on the Wemos.
+9. If you want to add the  <A HREF="https://amzn.to/2MoVvjT">ADXL335</A> acceleration sensor in older robots for detecting whether the robot is stuck, connect the pins one to one like this:
+VCC <-> 3V3
+GND <-> G
+X/Y/Z (one of them) <-> A0
 Use that axis pin on the ADXL335 that best matches the horizontal movement axis of the robot.
 This depends on where and in which direction you have attached the sensor inside the robot.
 To reduce or at best eliminate false alarms on older robots when the robot is back in its base, you can use a <A HREF="https://amzn.to/3184fOL">Hall Effect Sensor KY-003</A> in combination with a <A HREF="https://amzn.to/2MqvkJP">strong magnet</A>.
-Connect VCC with 5V, GND with G and the signal pin of the KY-003 with pin D1 of the Wemos.
+Connect ths pins like this:
+VCC <-> 5V
+GND <-> G
+SIG/OUT <-> D1
 Magnet and sensor should be placed in a way that there is only a very small distance between them when the robot is in its base (2-3 cm), this is possible for example by placing the sensor directly on/below the ground plate of the chassis and then place the magnet on the ground below, or to place the sensor at the front of the robot and the magnet attached to the charging elements.
 You might have to try a bit to find the most reliable position!

 10. If you want to add the HC-05 Bluetooth module, you can solder the pins one